puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ## Ansible-pull
 - Inverted Architecture:
-- pull playbook and inventory from git repo and apply it
+- Pull playbook and inventory from git repo and apply it
-- no local config used
+- No local config used
-- git repo mandatory
+- Git repo mandatory
-- no stuff stored locally
+- No stuff stored locally
-- dnf install ansible → ansible-pull
+- `dnf install ansible` → `ansible-pull`
 <!-- .slide: class="master-content" > -->

 ***